vivCoding/bf-interpreter/README.md

 # Brainfuck interpreter
-Takes a file and runs [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) code.
-Interpreter written in C.
+Runs [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) code from a file.
+Has basic error checking.
+Written in C.

 ## Usage
 Compile using `gcc` or any C compiler.
 Then run with file path as parameter